Laarryy/clippyv2/README.md

  - `.luck` or `.lucko` will send an embed with something for luck to be proud of :)

+ ### Inspiration Command
+ ___
+ Usage: `!inspireme`

+ - Will send a link from the inspirobot API, which generates random 'inspirational' sayings and sends them in the form of a .jpg link.

+ Who can use it?

+ -Anyone, in #off-topic, the patreon, or other non-support/LP conversational channels.

  ### Mojang Command
  ___
  Usage: `!mojang`